Livermore Valley AVA: Climate

-Soil
+Soils

 Soils are a distinguishing feature of the Livermore Valley viticultural area.
 The main soil type is the Yolo-Pleasanton associations with the Livermore gravelly and very gravelly series being prominent in the southern portion of the valley.
 The expansion area encompasses a geographical area significantly larger than the current Livermore Valley viticultural area; for both areas, the underlying geologic formations and the geological factors in soil formation are the same.
 Thus, the soils in the expansion area are consistent with those of the original viticultural area.
 The original Livermore Valley viticultural area and the expansion area developed on the same geologic formations.
 Those formations include Pleistocene, alluvial, mostly nonmarine terrace deposits on the basin floor; Pleistocene, Pliocene, Miocene, and Cretaceous sandstone, shale, gravel, and conglomerate in the northern, eastern, and western hills; and Franciscan Complex fragmented and sheared sandstone in the southern hills.

 The geological forces that formed the topography and soils in the expansion of the Livermore Valley viticultural area are the same as those that formed the topography and soils of the original Livermore Valley viticultural area.
 Uplift and subsidence along several earthquake faults (among them, the Calaveras and Pleasanton faults to the west, the Greenwood fault to the east, and the Livermore and Tesla faults in the center of the valley) have shaped the region's topography.
 Erosion and weathering of base material on the slopes and deposition of sediment carried in runoff onto the valley floor have, over long periods of time, formed the soils of the region.

 A portion of the Livermore Valley floor within the current viticultural area also includes the Positas-Perkins association (shallow gravelly loam on terraces) and the Clear Lake-Sunnyvale association (shallow clay in basins and on terraces).